 According to Bendik et al (2011), migraine is found in 75% of persons with the joint hypermobility variant of EHD.
 Migraine is much more common than EHD, and this is more relevant to diagnosis of dizziness in EHD than diagnosing migraine.

 Chung et al (2017) reported a single case of bilateral SCD.
 Being just a single case report, this association may not be valid.
+Going the other way, we have not noticed many hypermobile patients with SCD.
+So this is probably a "red herring".

 Shalhub et al (2019) reported a higher incidence of aortic, arterial and dissections at a young age.
 Note that this is also the vascular variant of EHD, not the hEDS.
 To be included in this cohort, one basically needs the conditions Shalhub reported, so this is a somewhat circular observation.
 We have not encountered any patients in this situation among our dizzy cohort.